 This state is almost always the result of decreased thyroid hormone production directly from the thyroid gland, but it can also be from resistance to thyroid hormone at the cellular level (this one is rare though, so let’s focus more on the thyroid gland production issue).

 Whenever your thyroid gland, which sits in your neck, can’t produce enough thyroid hormone for your body and cells you will experience the symptoms of hypothyroidism.

-But saying you have hypothyroidism is not very specific because there are a great many things which can cause hypothyroidism including Hashimoto's.
+But saying you have hypothyroidism is not very specific because there are a great many things that can cause hypothyroidism including Hashimoto’s.

 But while Hashimoto’s can cause hypothyroidism, there are also many many other things that can lead to this state of disordered thyroid hormone production (some of the causes are listed below).